 Topic 2.03: The Eight-fold path of Classical Yoga

-Classical Yoga, or the Eight-Fold Path, authored by the Indian sage, Rishi Patanjali thousands of years ago, is still practiced in the world today.
-It is a holistic discipline, which implies care of the trilogy of mind, body, and spirit.
-It consists of the following:
+Classical Yoga, or the Eight-Limb (ashtanga) Path, authored by the Indian sage, Rishi Patanjali, thousands of years ago, is still practiced in the world today.

-• Restraint, yama
+• Restraint, Self culture, yama

 Applicable to our relationships with other people, and includes commitments such as non-violence (ahimsa), truthfulness (satya), non-stealing (asteya), self-control (brahmacharya), and non-attachment (aparigraha).